maschonber/nercana-quest/docs/TESTING.md

 If tests fail unexpectedly:

-1. Run a single test file with `npm test -- path/to/file.spec.ts`
-2. Add .only to run specific tests: `it.only('should...', () => {})`
-3. Use console.log() in tests to debug values
+1. Use console.log() in tests to debug values
-4. Check Jest output for detailed failure information
+2. Check Jest output for detailed failure information

 # Playwright End-to-End Testing Guide